4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_6_Picture_62.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+(Note: There is no data to transcribe or convert into a table, as the image is empty and doesn't contain any meaningful content.)

 # <span id="page-7-0"></span>Environment

 At Amazon, we combine data and science with passion and invention to drive everything we do.
 We are committed to and invested in sustainability because it's a win all around—it's good for the planet, for business, for our customers, and for our communities.
 We set big goals and work backward to achieve them.
 We are working to innovate and scale solutions that minimize our emissions, waste, and water usage; increase our use of carbon-free energy; and pioneer new approaches for packaging, materials, and products..